infrabricks/docker-simple-tomcat8/README.md

 ![](images/infrabricks-tomcat8.png)

-It is the sample from my german [blog post](http://www.infrabricks.de)
+This source is the sample from my german [blog post](http://www.infrabricks.de).

 ## Build